andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 As we approach the eastern flank of the *Sognefjord* the rain slowly begins to lift and we catch our first glimpses of the majesty of the fjords.

-Steep walled canyons flanking placid emerald wa-
+Our jaws slack agape 'neath steep walled canyons flanking placid emerald wa-

 *TUNNEL*
 *TUNNEL*